 - April 14: Persian Gulf Security Issues (Discussion Leader: Mary Ellen Eubank)

-- April 21: Struggles Over the Melting Arctic (Discussion Leader: Dave Cornell)
+- April 21: Struggles Over the Melting Artic (Discussion Leader: Dave Cornell)

-- April 28: Global Supply Chains and National Security (Discussion Leader: Dave Petke)
+- April 28: Global Supply Chains and National Security (Discussion Leader: David Petke)

 Thursday 10:00 AM – Noon